Category Archives: Nostalgia reviews

 * * * *

-The upper image – which I borrowed from Alice … Revisited – is courtesy of courtesy of Liberal group claims Mitt Romney, Dick Cheney, Donald Trump, others are draft dodgers.
+The original post had an upper image – used in Alice … Revisited – courtesy of courtesy of Liberal group claims Mitt Romney, Dick Cheney, Donald Trump, others are draft dodgers.
 “Note” also that an asterisk in the main text indicates a statement supported by a reference detailed in these “notes.”
 Thus, as to Trump’s promises being negotiable or campaign devices, see Before taking office, Trump signals campaign promises are negotiableAll the Campaign Promises Donald Trump Has Broken in the Last 24 Hours, and/or Trump backs away from some of his strident campaign promises.

 The Joe Biden quote is courtesy of Ethan Bronner‘s book, Battle for Justice: How the [Robert] Bork Nomination Shook America (1989), Anchor Books edition, at page 211.